iwyg/jmg/README.md

 ## Framework integration

-JitImage comes prebundled with support for Laravel 5.* and Silex.
+Jmg comes prebundled with support for Laravel 5.* and Silex.

 ### Laravel 5.*